EffiSciencesResearch/challenge_data_2021/3_data_en.md

 *human_age* weighs 630 Mo.

-# The toy datasets : human_hair and the MNIST_embeding_datasets
+# The toy datasets: human_hair and the MNIST_embeding datasets

+In the supplementary material you will find 2 datasets which are of simpler level than the *human_age* dataset.

+## human_hair

-We offer to distribute a complementary dataset, *human_hair*, with all the labels public to allow participants to iterate more easily before tackling human_age which is more complicated.
+We distribute a complementary dataset, *human_hair*, with all the labels public to allow participants to iterate more easily before tackling human_age which is more complicated.
 DivDis obtains 97% of accuracy on the unlabeled set of *human_hair*.
 *human_hair* weighs 14 Mo.

+## MNIST_embeding datasets

+We also distribute *mnist_embed*, which is the simplest dataset.
+Participants are encouraged to try to solve this problem before embarking on the other datasets.